karunesh-avisoft/Behave/README.md

-# Behave
-# Selenium BDD Automation Framework with Behave
+# Playwright BDD Automation Framework with Behave

 This repository contains a Behavior-Driven Development (BDD) test automation framework using **Python**, **Behave** (a Cucumber-like BDD framework for Python), and **Selenium WebDriver** for browser automation.